kenatiod/MUT/Understanding Machine Understanding.md

 Only by developing comprehensive evaluations that target these hallmarks of genuine understanding can it be ensured that AI systems are not just highly sophisticated information retrieval and processing engines, but have truly mastered the subject matter in a human-like fashion.

+(The neuroscience insights into how prior knowledge influences neural processing and cognition are further explored in Appendix A1.)

 ### 3.4 --  Illustrative examples across domains